Posted on

 The two main composite cutting boards are:

-• Epicurean cutting boards: While Epicurean is generally non-toxic, ensure it is Greenguard-certified.
+• Epicurean: While Epicurean is generally non-toxic, ensure it is Greenguard-certified.
 These boards are made from a paper composite with formaldehyde resin.
 Richlite, a company behind Epicurean, follows a production process that destroys 99.9-100% of VOCs, with formaldehyde emissions well below EPA standards.
 They’re also NSF and FSC-certified for safety and sustainability.
 Other companies, however, may not be.
 So always check for Greenguard certifications to ensure safety.

 Glass and Stone (Safe, but not practical)